samagra-comms/community/use/developer/uci-basics.md

 # Creating a new transformer

+# User Segment

-# Adapters - Overview and how to add a new adapter
+# Adapters Overview and how to add a new adapter

 ## 1. Conversation Channel Adapters